 Since the lockdown began, courts across India have been using video conferencing as a means of ensuring social distancing.
 In order to regularize the practice, on 6 April, the Supreme Court dictated official guidelines for implementing video conferencing in courts across India.
-It stressed that access to courts rooms should be restricted.
+It stressed that access to court rooms should be restricted.
 It encouraged the use of video to hear both trial and appellate cases, whenever possible.

 The use of video conferencing of course pre-dates the corona virus outbreak.
 The Supreme Court has approved of its use for nearly two decades.
 In State of Maharashtra v.
 Praful Desai (2003) it even held evidence could be recorded via video conferencing.
 In its judgment, it observed that advances in technology had opened up the possibility for virtual courts.